theodoremoreland/MarsRover/README.md

+# Mars Rover

+A unit testing suite for three classes (themed around a Mars Rover).
+Built in Node.js using the Jasmine framework.

-This project was a homework assignment from LaunchCode's Lc101 (2019).
+*This project was a homework assignment from LaunchCode's Lc101 (2019).*